 The notion of sweeping (or raking) the pick across the strings to produce a quick succession of notes has been around since the invention of the pick itself.
 Jazz players from the Fifties would use the approach in their improvisations, and Chet Atkins was known to eschew his signature fingerstyle hybrid-picking technique from time to time and rip out sweep-picked arpeggios.

-Check out this video created and posted by the gang at Spin.
-In the clip, which was posted in November 2013, Yngwie Malmsteen teaches Spin senior editor—and self-declared guitar novice—David Marchese everything you need to know to shred like a guitar god.
+Check out this video that was created and posted by the gang at Spin.
+In the clip, Yngwie Malmsteen teaches Spin senior editor—and self-declared guitar novice—David Marchese everything you need to know to shred like a guitar god.

 In his latest instructional video (posted February 5), guitarist Troy Grady investigates one of the unusual asymmetrical groupings of Yngwie Malmsteen’s scale playing: a concept known as "sevens."
 It's a classic and fascinating example of Malmsteen's unorthodox hybrid fretboard shapes.
 For more about Grady's Masters in Mechanics series, visit troygrady.com.

 The most fundamental challenge in fast picking is also the easiest to spot from halfway across the room: the motion mechanic.
 To play notes with a pick, we need a way of moving it back and forth in the classic alternating down-up picking sequence.
 Historically, this movement, or motion mechanic, has been the most visible and most commonly discussed component of picking technique.

 As you can see in the top video below, Indonesian guitarist Yana Mulyana has overcome some serious obstacles in order to reach his guitar-playing goals.
 The video, which shows Mulyana performing Yngwie Malmsteen's "Brothers," is certainly inspirational.